 Current year IRS transcript availability can be found on the IRS website.
 The estimated time frames when taxes will be available are based on the method used to file your return and whether you have a refund or or balance due.

 What happens if I file a IRS form 4868 "Application for Automatic Extension of Time to File U.S. Individual Income Tax Returns?

 Even if you have not completed your current year Federal Tax Returns, you should complete your FAFSA using tax estimates.
-If your file is selected for verification, you will be asked to provide the following information to Student Financial Services to continue the processing of your financial aid:
+If your file is selected for verification, you will be asked to provide the following information to the Office of Financial Aid to continue the processing of your financial aid:

 A copy of your current year IRS Form 4868, ‘‘Application for Automatic Extension of Time to File U.S. Individual Income Tax Returns.’’
 It must be filed with the Internal Revenue Service, and

 Copies of current tax year IRS W–2 forms from each place of employment.
 If self-employed, a signed statement certifying the amount of the individual’s approximate earnings for the tax year you are filing an extension.

 Once the tax extension information and earnings statements are reviewed, we will only offer student loans, if eligible.
 Grant eligibility will be re-evaluated once we receive your filed Federal Tax Return Transcript(s) or tax information via the IRS Data Retrieval Tool available on the student FAFSA.

 What happens if I file an amended tax return changing the information I originally submitted to the IRS and to Colorado State University?